-Source: U.S. Bureau of the Census

 3.3.7 Land Use

 A. Residential

 Russell County has more buildable land than the counties to its west and north.
 The areas around the Clinch River and on the high plateaus have fairly flat lands.
 New construction of single-family homes is occurring in the town of Lebanon.
 The Cumberland Plateau Planning District Commission reports that Russell County, especially around Lebanon, is expected to grow because new jobs are being created in the area’s industrial parks.
 Housing vacancy rates in Lebanon and Castlewood in the year 2000 were only 8.3% while that of Cleveland was 28.3%.
 It is anticipated that new subdivisions will be built in Lebanon and public services may need to be extended to new areas to provide public sewer and water.
 Building permits for the county have averaged about 70 per year over the last five years (1998-2002).